Maui in February? Here’s Everything You Need To Know About Visiting

 You can do all of the most popular activities on Maui every month of the year.
 But there are some that are extra special in February:

 - Whale Watching: If you’re here from mid-December to mid-April, one of the most popular things to do on Maui is whale watching.
 You can view these beautiful creatures by trail, by boat, by kayak, or by raft.
-If you do a whale watching trip, schedule it early in your stay so that if there is a cancellation due to weather, you have time to reschedule.
+We have a 10% off coupon for one of our favorite whale watching tour (use code HVG at checkout).

 - Concert Cruises: As part of February’s Whale Festival, there are a number of special concert cruises featuring live music, food, and (hopefully) humpback whales.